ACMRS Short Term Residencies

-The Arizona Center for Medieval & Renaissance Studies (ACMRS) is pleased to announce two, new short-term residencies.
-The annual ACMRS Short-Term Residency will enable scholars who have earned a PhD in a pre-modern field to pursue their research for a period of four to six weeks.
+The annual Arizona Center for Medieval and Renaissance Studies (ACMRS) Short Term Residency will enable scholars who have earned a PhD in a pre-modern field to pursue their research for a period of four to six weeks.
 The residency is designed to allow scholars to focus on finishing projects for publication.
 The Director of ACMRS and senior members of ACMRS’ in-house press can provide publishing advice and mentoring.
 Each resident will present their work in a public lecture, showcasing their scholarship.
 Opportunities for graduate student mentorship are also available.

 Candidates must have earned the doctoral degree in a pre-modern field by the time of application.
-Scholars of color and members of groups that have been traditionally underrepresented in the academy are particularly encouraged to apply.
+Scholars of color, members of groups that have been traditionally underrepresented in the academy, and early career scholars are particularly encouraged to apply.

-Please submit a project description of no more than 1,000 words, outlining the research that will be undertaken during the period of residency; a curriculum vitae; and 2 letters of recommendation.
-Please indicate your preferred residency period and how you wish to structure the tenure of the award in your cover letter.
-This year’s residencies should be held between July 2020 and June 2021.
+Please submit a project description of no more than 1,000 words outlining the research that will be undertaken during the period of residency, including your preferred residency period and how you wish to structure the tenure of the award; a current curriculum vitae; and 2 letters of recommendation.
+This year’s residencies should be held between July 2021 and June 2022.